ValoraOS/help/README.md

 # Installing ValoraOS Linux Distribution

-Welcome to **Your Linux Distribution**!
+Welcome to **ValoraOS Distribution**!
 This guide will walk you through installing the operating system from a USB drive.

 > ⚠️ **Warning:** Installing an operating system may erase data on your drive.
 Back up important files before continuing.